 Many OTs analyze activity in this same way, but a quick, informal analysis is probably not thorough and definitely not adequate when the need to prove the usefulness of the activity to others is required.

 Yoshikawa (1993) conducted a survey of 100 fieldwork educators on their use of written activity analyses.
 Of the 37 who responded, only 2 used written activity analyses in daily practice.
 The other respondents indicated that while formal activity analysis is important, it is too time consuming for use from day to day.

 Using standardized initial evaluations that include activity analyses is one way to incorporate activity analysis into daily practice without expending too much extra time.
 ADL assessments are the best example of how activity analysis can be incorporated into a formal initial evaluation, as shown by evaluation tools such as the Klein-Bell Activities of Daily Living Scale or the Cleveland Scale of Activities of Daily Living.

 Both assessment tools break down ADL tasks into their components and assign performance ratings to the components, giving the therapist a number to work from when helping a patient to improve ADL performance.
 Measurements like these are very important when referral sources and third-party payors want to see the evidence of progress.

 If you are a student or a new occupational therapist, use activity analysis assignments to help guide you as you gather materials to use in your practice.

-If you have been analyzing activity for years, take a look at what you do and how you can improve and document it.
-Working to make the process of activity analysis a little more formal will benefit our patients, our practice, and the profession long term.
+If you have been analyzing activity for years, take a look at what you do and how you can potentially improve this and document it.
+Working to make the process of activity analysis a little more formal will benefit our patients, our practice, and the occupational therapy profession long term.

 Creighton, C. (1992).
 The origin and evolution of activity analysis.
 American Journal of Occupational Therapy 46:45-48. doi:10.5014/ajot.46.1.45. https://ajot.aota.org/article.aspx?articleid=1876534.